FordPipatkittikul/UI-second-hand-market/README.md

 - For backend, go to **server** directory and run `console-ninja node --watch src/server.js`. **quick note** I was using console ninja extension for running server.
 It is basiclly nodemon but with logging option.
 Recommend downloading it

 # credit
 - My inspiration is from eBay and Facebook Marketplace

+# deployment

+forntend is hosting by [Vercel](https://vercel.com/) and backend server is hosting by [Render](https://render.com/).
+For server, I'm currently using free version so without request for a while the server will shutdown which can delay requests by 50 seconds or more.